isathar/F4SE_SAKEDistributor/Documentation/Configuration.md

 	- Folders in *templatesPath* that can contain multiple *Overrides*.
 	- Activated by adding the *Template's* name/path to the loaded *Profile's* *active* list.
-		- The Template's name used in the *active* list is it's path relative to *templatesPath*.
+		- The Template's name used in the *active* list is its path relative to *templatesPath*.
 	- Every JSON file at an active *Template's* path is loaded.
 		- Subdirectories are not loaded, and can be used to contain optional *Overrides* to load for different *Profiles*.